-The QS World University Rankings, the most comprehensive ranking of its kind on the market, shines a light on the best institutions from across the world, supporting our mission of enabling motivated people anywhere in the world to fulfil their potential through educational achievement, international mobility and career development.
+The QS World University Rankings, the most comprehensive ranking of its kind, shines a light on the best institutions from across the world, supporting our mission of enabling motivated people anywhere in the world to fulfil their potential through educational achievement, international mobility, and career development.

 To be eligible for this ranking, institutions must fulfil our Eligibility Criteria.